 3. Use door space

 If you don’t have a lot of jewelry, door space can be used to store your purses.
-This over the door purse organizer holds a ton!
+This over the door organizer holds a TON of purses!

 4. Utilize shelf space

 If you don’t have a plan for your closet shelf, it will look messy in a hurry.

 These easy and convenient shelf dividers can keep your stacked sweaters in their place.

 For a closed storage option, these tweed storage bins would look extremely attractive lined up on your shelf.

 If you’re not storing your scarves or handbags on the back of your door, you could keep them in the bins.